1993 NAIA Division I football season

 The 1993 NAIA Division I football season was the 38th season of college football sponsored by the NAIA, was the 24th season of play of the NAIA's top division for football.

 The season was played from August to November 1993 and culminated in the 1993 NAIA Champion Bowl playoffs and the 1993 NAIA Champion Bowl, played this year on December 11, 1993, at Norris Field in Ada, Oklahoma, on the campus of East Central University.

-defeated in the Champion Bowl, 49–35, to win their first NAIA national title.
+East Central defeated in the Champion Bowl, 49–35, to win their first NAIA national title.